 Whether you read through all of the different topics to get a good understanding of electrical safety as a whole, or you simply pick and choose which of the questions you need answers to, this section will be very useful.

 As you browse through our list of different topics, you will see that there are answers to lots of different types of questions related to electrical safety.
+We cover everything thing you need to know to keep your facility safe from electricity including prevention, protection, and emergency procedures.
 You can learn about things such as:

 - Types of Electrical Hazards – There are many different types of hazards related to electricity.
-We explain what they are and how to avoid them.
+We explain what they are, how to identify them, and how to avoid them.

-- Personal Protection Equipment for Electrical Safety – Personal protection equipment, or PPE, is an important safety consideration for anyone working with electrical systems.
+- Personal Protection Equipment – Personal protection equipment, or PPE, is an important safety consideration for anyone working with electrical systems.
+Learn about the insulated and arc-rated PPE you may need.

 - Visual Communication Advantages – Implementing visual safety standards like lockout/tag-out, labels, and signs can help to prevent accidents and injuries.